michaelsbradleyjr/vps-setup/README.md

 For the most basic firewall protection, I copy in the rules set you can find in this repo next to `README.md`, in the text file [iptables.up.rules](https://github.com/michaelsbradleyjr/vps-setup/blob/master/iptables.up.rules).

-Note that port `12345` corresponds to the sshd port I set in the previous section.
+Note that port `12345` corresponds to the sshd `Port` I set in the previous section.

 ## Load the rules